WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-15-Executing-non-happy-path-tests-on-a-no-code-automation-service.markdown

 Errors are displayed in the results for the run, with information provided on each step.
 These errors were informative as I was testing, because I was very much interested in what the error experience was like.
 If the end user strayed from the happy path, how bad could things get?
-Are they any guides to get them back to the happy path.
+Are there any guides to get them back to the happy path?

 The result below demonstrates such an examination.
 I was using the "Visible Text" selector to locate an INPUT element in a page.
 The error returned "still not clickable after 120000ms"